AppFlowy-IO/AppFlowy-Cloud/doc/EC2_GUIDE.md

+## Create an EC2 Instance

+To create a default EC2 instance on AWS, you can follow these steps:

+1. Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/).

+2. In the navigation bar at the top of the screen, the current AWS Region is displayed.
+Select a Region in which to launch the instance.
+This is important because some Amazon EC2 resources can be shared between Regions, while others cannot.

+3. From the Amazon EC2 console dashboard, choose "Launch instance."

+4. (Optional) Under "Name and tags," for Name, enter a descriptive name for your instance.

+5. Under "Application and OS Images (Amazon Machine Image)," choose "Quick Start," and then choose the ubuntu.

+6. Under "Key pair (login)," for "Key pair name," choose an existing key pair or create a new one.

+7. In the Summary panel, choose "Launch instance"

 ## Install Docker on EC2 Ubuntu

 To install Docker on an Ubuntu server hosted on AWS, you typically follow these steps: